 Salary ranges are always problematic.
 So much can depend on what part of the country you’re in, your industry, and what you’re expecting your new hire to do.

-However, Jess generalizes that a HubSpot specialist should likely earn in the $55,000-$75,000 range.
+However, Jess generalizes that a HubSpot admin should likely earn in the $55,000-$75,000 range.
 As always, the more experience needed and the more responsibilities required, the more you can expect to pay.

 If HubSpot is set up properly and administered effectively, your marketing can be automated to maximum efficiency.
 And it’s not just marketing.
 HubSpot can play a vital role in your sales and service, too.